ABOUT THE GARDEN

 The comforting Butterfly Memorial Garden is a one-of-a-kind space, rooted in the transformative symbolism of the butterfly.
 Its purpose is to help grieving hearts awaken a sense of hope and new beginnings along their bereavement journeys.
 It is also a place where families and loved ones can gather to find comfort and community in a deeply personal space, one that supports reflection and connection.

 Users of the Butterfly Memorial Garden may affectionately celebrate and honor loved ones by making, releasing and personalizing an everlasting memorial butterfly.
-Sharing of the butterflies by utilizing the organic momentum of social media networks, authentically grows the garden and raises awareness of the subscribing organization’s mission, opening doors to new audiences.
+Sharing of the butterflies by utilizing the organic momentum of social media networks, authentically grows the garden and nurtures the group commemoration space.

-Mary holds a Masters of Arts degree and Certificate in Non Profit Management, translating into more than 20 years of leadership experience, including more than a decade serving as the Executive Director of a state chapter medical association, where she was instrumental in garnering a national Outstanding Chapter Award in 2012.
+Mary holds a Masters of Arts degree and Certificate in Non Profit Management, translating into more than 20 years of leadership experience, including more than a decade serving as the Executive Director of a state chapter medical association, where she was instrumental in garnering several national Outstanding Chapter Awards.
 Her passion and interest in the end of life originated from a family experience with hospice care years ago and today, she continues her commitment to hospice through her local volunteer work.
-Her professional skills and personal passion for the end of life have intersected in building and distributing a one-of-a-kind virtual Butterfly Memorial Garden, now available by subscription to organizations that assist and support grieving families.
+Her professional skills and personal passion for the end of life have intersected in building and distributing a one-of-a-kind virtual Butterfly Memorial Garden.